.png)

 The omakase menu is where the kitchen's stated commitment becomes testable.
 Omakase, in its strictest sense, removes the diner's choice entirely and replaces it with the chef's judgment about what is worth eating on a given day.
 The format is common across Japan and has grown in visibility in Spain through high-profile addresses in Madrid and Barcelona.
 At DiverXO in Madrid or Cocina Hermanos Torres in Barcelona, tasting menus are built around creative vision and sustained over months.
 An omakase format built around daily best-available ingredients is a different proposition: it requires the kitchen to make good decisions under supply uncertainty, every service.

-Kappou Makoto's omakase is described as a surprise menu, prepared using the leading ingredients available on the day.
+Kappou Makoto's omakase is prepared using the best ingredients available on the day.
 That framing places the emphasis squarely on sourcing intelligence rather than fixed creative vision.
-Whether the kitchen sources from Murcia's own markets, from coastal suppliers, or from specialist Japanese importers is not confirmed in available data, but the format itself signals that the kitchen treats procurement as a daily discipline rather than a quarterly menu-planning exercise.
+The format itself signals that the kitchen treats procurement as a daily discipline.
 In the context of Spanish dining, where the huerta-driven kitchen has refined vegetable sourcing into something close to a regional identity, there is a parallel logic at work here, applied to a different culinary tradition.

 The omakase format also functions as the clearest signal of where Kappou Makoto positions itself relative to the international Japanese dining tier.
 Restaurants like Atomix in New York City operate omakase at the highest technical and cultural register, with sourcing programmes and chef lineages that define the format globally.
 Kappou Makoto is not in that conversation by geography or by documented award tier.
-What it represents is a serious regional execution of a demanding format in a city where no comparable offer exists.
+What it represents is a serious regional execution of a demanding format in Murcia.

 Murcia's Japanese Dining Gap